 At this point in the game, I hope you see that C Dorian has the same notes as a Bb major scale.
 And this should make sense because if we start a Bb major scale at the second scale degree, which is a C note, we'll get C Dorian.

 We've come full circle.

 The above "method" uses both a combination of derivative and parallel thinking.
 As you can see, these two approaches are really looking at two sides of the same coin, and this is probably where most people get confused when they're first learning about this stuff.
 They don't yet know how to switch gears between these two types of thinking.

 From my experience teaching, a student that gets confused about this stuff is not putting in the work.
 They still don't really understand intervals or major scale construction or the Circle of 5ths, etc. So, don't be like that.
 If this stuff is over your head, it's a good indication that you haven't really understood previous lessons.
 If this is the case, go back, start over and do the work.
 You need a better understanding of the fundamentals.

 However, if this makes sense to you, then congratulations.
 Most of the hard work has been done.
+We're almost there.